November 22, 2019

 A Paradigm Change blog post provides more information:

-While anyone may sign up to read the Mold Avoiders forum discussions, those who wish to ask questions or make comments in the discussion forum need to go through an application process in order to become Mold Avoiders Participants.
+Those who would like to read or contribute to the forum discussions need to go through an application process in order to become Mold Avoiders Participants.

 The reason for this is to make sure that all participants have done the required readings and are sincerely interested in following this approach, so that discussions do not get off-track.

 In addition, the application process allows members to be categorized by Experience Group (e.g. “New Avoider” or “Highly Skilled Avoider”).
 This will make it easier for those who are new to the topic to get a sense of which participants’ comments may be the most valuable to consider.

 The application process also verifies that participants are aware that interacting with others in the forum should not be taken to mean that they have entered into any kind of practitioner/patient or coaching relationship with any other forum members.